Division of Campus Life

 Programs

-In coordinating the Women's History Series (WHS), the Sarah Doyle Center staff develops a theme to build our programming around during the academic year.
+In coordinating Women's History Series, the Sarah Doyle Center staff develops a yearly theme to build our programming around.

 The Sarah Doyle Center coordinates events and programs aimed specifically towards the Graduate Student community.
 These include dissertation brown bag lectures, work/life balance events, faculty conversations, and reading groups.